DHHR reports more than 3.3 million Covid-19 tests have been completed

 West Virginians 12 years and older are eligible for a Covid-19 vaccine.
 To learn more about the vaccine, or to find a vaccine site near you, visit vaccinate.wv.gov or call 1-833-734-0965.
 West Virginians ages 12 and older who have had at least one dose of the Covid-19 vaccine can register for the second Do it for Babydog: Save a life, Change your life vaccine sweepstakes by visiting doitforbabydog.wv.gov.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Brooke, Clay, Fayette, Grant, Jefferson, Lincoln, Logan, Marshall, Mingo, Morgan, Ohio, Taylor, and Wyoming counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Clay, Jefferson, Lincoln, Monongalia, Monroe, Ohio, Putnam, Ritchie, Taylor, Tyler/Wetzel, and Wayne counties.

 Barbour County